 Just as our elected officials are accountable to the sovereign people of the United States on Election Day, so must the myriad of self-perpetuating, self-sufficient agencies and officials of the federal bureaucracy remain accountable to the people.
-Unfortunately, the Veterans Administration and the Department of Defense are power sources unto themselves, effectively insulated from the people, responsible to no one but themselves, and essentially immune from criticism or public action.
+Unfortunately, the Veterans Administration seems to be effectively insulated from the people, responsible to no one but themselves, and essentially immune from criticism or public action.

 America can no longer afford competing government health care systems which assure only marginal care for those who need medical attention and ever increasing burdens on the taxpayers for a constantly expanding bureaucracy which is not accountable for the money it spends or the quality of the care it provides.

 For those combat veterans who can no longer work, the Social Security Disability System should provide benefits to disabled veterans just as it does to alcoholics, drug addicts, and those whose antisocial attitudes and activities rise to the level of “behavioral disorders.”